shapeoko/Docs/content/helloworld.md

 ##Attach Sharpie

 Using a piece of tape, affix your sharpie to the z-axis spindle carriage assembly.
 (Optionally you can mount the pen in-between two blocks of material which have matching grooves on them --- see the hello world at the top of this page.
-Forum user Claudio used shorter bolts to attach the spindle straps, then used rubber bands to attach the pen to them.)
+Forum user Claudio used shorter bolts to attach the spindle straps, then used rubber bands to attach the pen to them.
+Other users have used criss-crossed Zip ties.
+The better secured the pen is, the better the plot will look.)

 ##Position Sharpie